Billy Caldwell: Career

-In 1797 at the age of 17, Billy Caldwell entered United States (US) territory for the first time, to learn the fur trade business (he traded for much of his life).
-He kept his British Canadian loyalties and learned Potowatomi, an Algonquian language, for dealing with the several tribes of that language family near Lake Michigan.
+At the age of 17, Billy Caldwell entered United States territory for the first time, to learn the fur trade business from Thomas Forsyth and John Kinzie.
+He kept his British loyalties and learned Potawatomi, an Algonquian language, for dealing with the several tribes of that language family near Lake Michigan.
+He acted as a trader until the outbreak of the War of 1812.

-Billy Caldwell Jr. was considered the left hand of the Great Leader Tecumseh, One of North America's greatest European resistance movements.
+Caldwell was not at Chicago for the Battle of Fort Dearborn.
+He had gone south to Vincennes on behalf of Kinzie, who had just killed the translator Jean La Lime, in order to give a statement to Governor Harrison.
+According to the traditional account, likely a bit fictionalized in Juliette Magill Kinzie's 'Wau-bun, the Early Day in the Northwest', Caldwell arrived just in time to de-escalate the situation and deter young warriors from attacking the Kinzies.

-In 1812, after the Battle of Fort Dearborn, Caldwell at age 32 returned to Canada to enlist in the British service; he looked for his father's help to gain a commission.
+After the Battle of Fort Dearborn, Caldwell returned to Canada to enlist in the British service; he looked for his father's help to gain a commission.
 The senior Caldwell by then was a Lieutenant Colonel and had gained commissions for his sons by Suzanne.
 The regular army did not accept Billy Caldwell, but he was commissioned as a captain in the Indian Department.
-By then he had become influential among the Ojibwa, Ottawa and Potawatomi, Algonquian-speaking tribes inhabiting the area around Lake Michigan.
-Severely wounded in his first combat action, Caldwell Jr. recovered and participated in several more battles along the northern frontier.
-He was disgusted that the British abandoned their First Nations allies at the Battle of the Thames, when General Proctor made an early retreat before the US forces.
-By account of natives at the battle, Caldwell was one of the last to see Tecumseh alive, walking away after the battle mortally wounded in the chest.
-In addition, through this period Caldwell had worked with the British in the hope they would deliver the long-promised boundary between European and First Nations settlement, but each war ended with their ceding more land to the Americans.
+By then he had become influential among the Ojibwa, Odawa, and Potawatomi, tribes inhabiting the area around Lake Michigan, known as the Council of Three Fires.

+After the Battle of the River Raisin, Billy was attempting to take a large Kentucky militaman prisoner after he had surrendered.
+The man thought he was to be killed and jumped on Caldwell and stabbed him in the neck, but Caldwell was saved by a friend before he could be slain.
+He blamed General Procter for permitting the massacre of unarmed Americans after the battle and called him a coward that was afraid to exercise authority.

-In 1814, the Canadians appointed the senior Caldwell as Superintendent of Indians for the Western District, a position for which the younger Caldwell had competed as well.
+In 1814, the Canadians appointed the senior Caldwell as Deputy Superintendent of Indians for the Western District, a position for which the younger Caldwell had competed as well.
 He was appointed second to his father.
 In 1815 Amherstburg, Ontario's Commandant, Reginald James, suspended Caldwell Sr. because of problems in supplying the Indians; he appointed Billy Caldwell as Superintendent.
 The Indian Department quickly found that he could not manage the work and "eased him out" the following year, in 1816.